FREQUENTLY ASKED QUESTIONS – THE PURPOSE PRIZE®

 A: See the information on the selection process for the complete set of steps that follow the submission of the application.

 Q: Who makes the final selection of winners?

 A: An independent panel of jurors recommends a final slate of winners.
-Judges are distinguished national leaders selected for their experience and judgment.
-The judges’ slate is subject to the review and final approval of the Encore.org board of directors.
+Jurors are distinguished national leaders selected for their experience and judgment.
+The jurors’ slate is subject to the review and final approval of the Encore.org board of directors.

-A: As a courtesy for planning purposes, please submit all nominations by January 31, 2014, 11:59 p.m., Eastern Standard Time.
-However nominations and complete applications will continue to be accepted until the application deadline on February 7, 2014, 11:59 p.m., Eastern Standard Time.
+A: As a courtesy for planning purposes, we request that nominations are submitted by January 15, 2015, 11:59 pm, Eastern Standard Time.
+However, complete applications will continue to be accepted until the formal application deadline on January 30, 2015, 11:59 pm, Eastern Standard Time.
 Late applications will not be reviewed.
-Semifinalists will be contacted in March, with request for additional material and a time for an individual phone or Skype interview.
-Winners will be notified in the summer and will receive their prizes at an awards event to be held in conjunction with Encore.org’s annual conference in fall 2014.
+Semifinalists will be contacted in March, with requests for additional material and a time for an individual telephone or video conference interview.
+Winners will be notified in the summer and will receive their prizes at an awards event to be held in fall 2015.

 - Submit a resume

 - Submit written clarifications, as requested, expanding on the information submitted in the original application form and narrative, with a particular focus on the impact and future potential of the nominee’s work.

 - Provide references to support the application

-- Participate in a phone or Skype interview with Purpose Prize staff
+- Participate in a phone or video conference interview with Purpose Prize staff

 - Consent to a background check